tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 ~~~
 {: #fig-upload-cancellation-procedure-usage title="Upload Transfer Procedure Usage"}

-2) The last chunk of the upload does not have the `Upload-Incomplete` header.
+2) The last part of the upload does not have the `Upload-Incomplete` header.

 ~~~
 Client                                      Server